spieseba/docker-sandbox/README.md

 - The container has broad sudo and full internet access.
 Don't run untrusted code in it.
 - SELinux labeling is disabled for the container (`security_opt: label=disable` in `docker-compose.yaml`) so the workspace mount works out of the box on SELinux hosts (e.g. Fedora).
-Filesystem isolation still holds — it relies on namespaces, not SELinux — but this removes SELinux as an extra confinement layer.
+Filesystem isolation still holds.
+It relies on namespaces, not SELinux.
+But this removes SELinux as an extra confinement layer.
 - No host credentials or config are mounted, so the container cannot leak them.
 - The container cannot access your host filesystem beyond the mounted workspace.